1coderookie/BSB-LPB-LAN/docs/kap11.md

 	}
 end

-rule "SetPartyMode" //ONLY if Parameter 48 is available on your controller: extends heating Komfort time for 1-5 hours when
+rule "SetPartyMode2" //ONLY if Parameter 48 is available on your controller: extends heating Komfort time for 1-5 hours when
 	Item hz_status changed
 then